Leah Brunner’s new year resolution, now author

 |0

-This work, Leah Brunner’s new year resolution, now author [Image 3 of 3], by SrA Jonathon Carnell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Leah Brunner’s new year resolution, now author, by SrA Jonathon Carnell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT